OpenFreeEnergy/openfe/docs/installation.rst

 ---------------------

-When you install ``openfe`` through any of the methods described below, you will install both the core library and the command line interface.
+When you install ``openfe`` through any of the methods described below, you will install both the core library and the command line interface (CLI).

 Installation with ``conda`` (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~